tapickell/nerves_m_n_l/slides.md

 - Where can one run Nerves?
 - Why would one use Nerves?
 - How does one get started with Nerves?
-- When does on acheive Nervana?
+- When does one achieve Nervana?

 ---